 Numeric Data Types

 Python has many useful built-in data types.
-Python variables can store different types of data.
+Python variables can store different types of data based on a variable's data type.
 A variable's data type is created dynamically, without the need to explicitly define a data type when the variable is created.

 It is useful for problem solvers to understand a couple of Python's core data types in order to write well-constructed code.